jqnatividad/qsv/README.md

 > **_NOTE:_** There are "portable" subvariants of qsv available with the "p" suffix - `qsvp`, `qsvplite` and `qsvpdp`.
 These subvariants are compiled without any CPU features enabled.
 Use these subvariants if you're getting "Illegal instruction" errors when running the regular qsv binaries.

 [^3]: The `luau`feature is NOT enabled by default on the prebuilt binaries for musl platforms.
-We use GitHub's glibc-based Action Runners to cross-compile the musl binaries, and the `luau` feature requires statically linking the host OS libc library.
-This is not possible with glibc runners cross-compiling to musl targets.
+This is because we cross-compile using GitHub Action Runners using Ubuntu 20.04 LTS with the [musl libc](https://musl.libc.org/) toolchain.
+However, Ubuntu is a glibc-based, not a musl-based distro.
+We get around this by [cross-compiling](https://blog.logrocket.com/guide-cross-compilation-rust/).
+Unfortunately, this prevents us from cross-compiling binaries with the `luau` feature enabled as doing so requires statically linking the host OS libc library.
+If you need the `luau` feature on `musl`, you will need to compile from source on your own musl-based Linux Distro (e.g. Alpine, Void, [etc.](https://wiki.musl-libc.org/projects-using-musl)).

 ### Shell Completion
 qsv has extensive, extendable [shell completion](https://en.wikipedia.org/wiki/Command-line_completion) support.
 It currently supports the following shells: `bash`, `zsh`, `powershell`, `fish`, `nushell`, `fig` & `elvish`.